Availity/availity-react/docusaurus/docs/form/select/components/payer-select.md

 #### `tranTypeCode: string`

 The `extended-payers` API from `aries` requires a `tranTypeCode` prop that must be a string.
-Currently only the following transaction type codes are supported `1, 2, 3, 5` by the backing API.
+Currently only the following transaction type codes are supported `1, 2, 3, 5`.
+Additionally `EBREACT` has been added to support payer list for E&B react payers. by the backing API.
 This will be passed as a request param so that the results of the `all` call to `extended-payers` will be filtered, containing only payers that have either a security resource or EPDM route for the specified transaction type code.

 Example: tranTypeCode: '1'